 The User Acceptance Testing document, UAT doc is a short name, is an agreed and signed a certificate of compliance which contains all features expect to be implemented to meet the required specifications.

 Certainly, the client has a choice to settle on manual or automated testing.
-In the former case, it will be a time-consuming long process but at a lower cost.
+In the former case, it will be a long, time-consuming process but at a lower cost.
 But in case of choosing automated human behavior simulators which are indeed the cream of the crop, they are able to try the migrated platform dozens of times faster despite the fact that the cost may be driven up a little bit.

 Image 2.
 User Acceptance Testing document.
 Fragment